-Often cited as new staff members’ favorite thing about joining the firm, our Buddy & Team Partner Program pairs each new staff member, including interns, with two experienced staff to oversee their care and career development.
-Buddies function as a big brother or sister to help newcomers get acclimated, while team partners assist with career coaching, planning, and performance evaluation.
+Often cited as new staff members’ favorite thing about joining the firm, our buddy and team partner program pairs each new staff member, including interns, with two experienced staff to oversee their care and career development.
+Buddies function as informal advisors to help newcomers get acclimated, while team partners assist with career coaching, planning, and performance evaluations.

-We’re serious about our open door policy.
-Staff are encouraged to stop in, ask questions, or share concerns with each other at any time.
-Except for scheduled meetings, even our managing partner’s door is always open.
+We’re serious about our open-door policy.
+Staff are encouraged to stop in, ask questions, or share concerns with each other anytime, except for scheduled meetings.
+Even our firm managing partner’s door is always open.

 Candor is kindness

 Supervisors and staff members are expected to treat each other with mutual respect and candor, and staff at all levels are encouraged to offer positive, constructive, and immediate feedback.